 Practical limits to polydispersity for quality colloidal crystals

-A new study by a team from the Soft Matter Physics group uses an experimental approach to systematically explore the link between particle polydispersity and the structure of thin-film colloidal crystals.
+A new study by a team from the Soft Matter Physics group uses a systematic experimental approach to explore the link between particle polydispersity and the structure of thin-film colloidal crystals.

 15 December 2025